 Can someone other than a current Resident Assistant write a reference for me?

-In this instance only, you can have someone other than a Residence Hall Director to be your third reference.
+In this instance only, you can have someone other than a Residence Hall Director to be your second reference.

 I used to live on-campus at New Paltz, but now I live off-campus.
 Do I still have to get an RD to fill out a reference form?